 At least three to four locally owned and family-owned restaurants, cafes, eateries, bakeries, teahouses and juice bars are visited per tour for food tasting plus trips to emerging art and craft shops, cultural sites or historic districts.

 The eateries are visited on a rotating schedule and are not always the same each tour.
 Each tour is unique and not an exact duplication of previous tours hosted.

 To allow flexibility with planning the tour schedule and to maintain an element of surprise, the eateries are announced on the day of the tour during the tour.
 Go here to view the blog about previous tours hosted with photos of the tastings.
 Click here to read News Media Reviews.
 Go here to view photos on Facebook.
 To view the YouTube videos about Taste History go here.
 Taste History is a food tasting tour and although there is sitting on the tour it's not a sit-down luncheon but many of the food portions are hearty and most people are full by the end of the tour.
 Plus, Florida history and food history are narrated by a guide.
-The cuisines featured on Taste History support the tour's cultural food mission therefore the food consists of pork, poultry, seafood, shellfish, wheat and dairy.
+The cuisines featured on Taste History support the tour's cultural food mission therefore the food consists of nuts, pork, poultry, seafood, shellfish, wheat and dairy.

 The following are some of the

 types of cuisines that may be tasted on the tour.

 You can go here to read the Blog for Taste History which profiles some of the eateries visited for the culinary tour.

 For more information or to purchase tickets, clickhere.
 Call 561-638-8277

 Dietary Restrictions Cannot be Accommodated.
 Dietary substitutions cannot be provided.
 Vegan and Vegetarian substitutions cannot be coordinated.
 Part of the mission of the tour is to celebrate the authenticity of food culture.